High school (grades 9-12) · Vinton, LA

 What is the racial and ethnic makeup of Vinton High School?

-The largest demographic group at Vinton High School is White at 67.4%.
-The school serves a diverse student body in Vinton, LA.
+The largest demographic group at Vinton High School is White at 67.4% of enrollment, in Vinton, LA.

 What is the Resource Investment Index for Vinton High School?

-Vinton High School has a Resource Investment Index of 44/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Vinton High School has a Resource Investment Index of 47/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page